gboehl/dynare/doc/manual/source/the-model-file.rst

 It is possible to construct macro-expressions that can be assigned to macro-variables or used within a macro-directive.
-The expressions are constructed using literals of the basic types (boolean, double, string, tuple, array), comprehensions, macro-variables, macro-functions, and standard operators.
+The expressions are constructed using literals of the basic types (boolean, real, string, tuple, array), comprehensions, macro-variables, macro-functions, and standard operators.